 If you are selected to win tickets you will receive an email three (3) weeks prior to the event, which will contain your electronic tickets to the event.
 Please note that only ticket holders will be admitted to the event.
 Upon arrival you may present either a print-out of your electronic ticket, or have it available on your mobile device.

 No, tickets will not be available on the day of the event.
 If you do not have a ticket, you will not be admitted to the event.

-If I was selected to receive tickets but haven't received them three weeks prior to my event, what should I do?
+If I was selected to receive tickets to an event, but haven't received them a week prior to the event, what should I do?

-If you were selected, and your tickets have not arrived within one week of the event, please contact WGBH Member & Development Services at email@example.com or (617) 300-5400 (M-F, 9AM - 5PM) for further instructions.
+If you are a ticket winner but your tickets have not arrived by email within one week of the event, please contact WGBH Member & Development Services at email@example.com or at (617) 300-5400 (M-F, 9:00AM - 5:00PM ET) for further instructions.